harellab/alic_tractography/README.md

 There are two main top-level scripts: `main_batch_subjects.py` and `summary.py`.

 ### main_batch_subjects.py
-`main_batch_subjects.py` is used to generate whole and segemented ALIC tractograms, run and anatomically plotting/data visualization (density heatmaps, centroids, streamline OCD response tract analysis) for a batch of subjects with 3T dMRI stored in HCP dataset format.
+`main_batch_subjects.py` is used to generate whole and parcellated ALIC tractograms, run and anatomically plotting/data visualization (density heatmaps, centroids, streamline OCD response tract analysis) for a batch of subjects with 3T dMRI stored in HCP dataset format.

 #### Imaging data inputs
 `main_batch_subjects.py` accepts a single input argument, consisting of a path to a CSV file containing the subject IDs to run, with one subject ID per line.
 In addition to command-line arguments, the following variables are currently hardcoded in main_batch_subjects.py:
 * `TEST_ALIC_DIR`: directory where match_batch_subjects.py will be run and analyzed data will be stored
 * `TEST_HCP_DIR`: directory where imaging data is stored

-The following files must be present as an input to the pipeline in `{TEST_HCP_DIR}/{SUBJECT_ID}`:
+The following files must be present as an input to the pipeline in `{TEST_HCP_DIR}/{SUBJECT_ID}/`:
 * `T1w/T1w_acpc_dc_restore.nii.gz`
 * `T1w/Diffusion/bvals`
 * `T1w/Diffusion/bvecs`